hiiamboris/red-spaces-gitlab-mirror/creators.md

 Internally a cache of rendered blocks is kept for each canvas size.
 When such (still valid) block is available, `render` grabs and returns it and sets `/size` and `/map` facets to cached values corresponding to that canvas.
 Consequently, both map and draw block should be created anew by the `draw` call, and cannot be modified in place.

 `draw` may support the following refinements (if it does, it's style function must also support these and pass through):
-- `/only xy1 [pair! none!] xy2 [pair! none!]` if it makes sense to draw only an area (xy1..xy2) of it.
+- `/window xy1 [pair! none!] xy2 [pair! none!]` if it makes sense to draw only an area (xy1..xy2) of it.
 E.g. spaces that are likely to occur inside a `scrollable` (list, grid) support it.
 Infinite spaces *must* support it, because one cannot draw an infinite space wholly.
 - `/on canvas [pair! none!]` if space adapts it's size to given canvas (most spaces do).
 This is the basis of automated sizing.
-Canvas model is scheduled for a change though.
+Explained [below](#canvas).

 ### Size